Hockey: Quarter-finalists India ride on Gurjant twin strikes to beat Japan 5-3 in last pool game | Sports-Games

 Minutes into the fourth quarter, Lalit Upadhyay was denied by an alert Japan goalkeeper Yamasaki.

-India secured another penalty corner soon but Japan'sdefensee was up to the mark to deny Harmanpreet again.
+India secured another penalty corner soon but Japan defence was up to the mark to deny Harmanpreet again.

 Japan then earned their first penalty corner of the match but Takashi Yoshikawa failed to get past Sreejesh in front of the Indian goal.